List of Hellsing characters: History

 After The Major declares war against England, Anderson brings the rest of Iscariot with him there and saves Integra from a group of Nazi vampires.
 When Heinkel Wolfe attempts to apprehend her, Integra disagrees and asks Anderson if this is permissible; Anderson says it is not.
 He instructs Iscariot to escort Integra back to the Hellsing manor.
 Maxwell soon arrives in England with the remnants of the armies used in the Holy Crusades and takes the opportunity to kill all English "heretics".
 Seeing this, Anderson believes Enrico has quit serving God and now only serves his own power.
 When Heinkel informs Anderson of Iscariot's new orders to take Integra prisoner, Anderson expresses his displeasure.
 Before he can act against the rest of Iscariot, Seras arrives with her new powers awakened and does it for him.
 Anderson acknowledges her newfound power, telling Heinkel that Seras was not something the ordinary members of Iscariot could hope to fight any longer.

 Anderson engages in what he considers the final confrontation with Alucard, getting wounded severely by Alucard's Jackal in the process.
 Trapped in a mesh of undead, Anderson is saved by the remnants of Section XIII.
 Anderson then reveals the weapon that Vatican Section III Matthew had provided him with: Helena's Nail.
 Knowing what he plans to do, Alucard begs Anderson not to become a monster like himself.
 Anderson ignores this warning, stating that he would be content with being a thoughtless and merciless weapon of God, and impales himself with the nail.
-Although appearing the same, the nail transforms him a thorn like monster version of himself, revealed to be a living mesh of thorns and vines held together and self-regenerating.
+Although appearing the same, the nail transforms him a thornlike monster version of himself, revealed to be a living mesh of thorns and vines held together and self-regenerating.
 They battle, with Anderson-monster nearly destroying Alucard, before Seras intervenes.
 However, Alucard allowed Anderson-monster to attack due to being in deep shock himself as he had hoped Anderson to be a worthy human opponent for "releasing" the vampire from his eternal "dream".
 The vampire then effortlessly burns through Anderson's vines and, plunging his hand into Anderson's chest, removes the nail along with Anderson's heart.
 This destroys most of Anderson's body in the process.
 As Anderson dies, he and Alucard exchange words.
 What remains of Anderson decays and turns to ash.